forcedotcom/aura/README.md

 See the [Aura Documentation](http://documentation.auraframework.org/auradocs) site.

+The Reference tab gives you details about out-of-the-box components and the JavaScript API.
+For components specific to Salesforce customers, refer to the [Lightning Components Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/).

 Alternatively, you can start up your Jetty server and navigate to `http://localhost:8080/auradocs/docs.app` to access the documentation on your localhost.

+**Note**: If you're a Salesforce customer:

++ You'll get more relevant information and learn more by starting with the [Lightning Components Basics](https://trailhead.salesforce.com/en/modules/lex_dev_lc_basics) module in Trailhead.
++ The [Lightning Components Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/) is a comprehensive guide to Lightning component development.

+### Getting Help
+If you're a Salesforce customer, ask a question on [StackExchange](https://salesforce.stackexchange.com/questions/tagged/lightning-components), which has a great community of Lightning component developers.

+If you find an issue with open-source Aura, use the Issues tab in this repo to let us know.